microsoft/MixedRealityToolkit-Unity/README.md

 #### Tagalong.cs
 A Tagalong that extends SimpleTagalong that allows for specifying the minimum and target percentage of the object to keep in the view frustum of the camera and that keeps the Tagalong object in front of other holograms including the Spatial Mapping Mesh.

+#### TextToSpeechManager.cs
+Provides dynamic Text to Speech.
+Speech is generated using the UWP SpeechSynthesizer and then played through a Unity AudioSource.
+Both plain text and SSML are supported.

 ### [Shaders](https://github.com/Microsoft/HoloToolkit-Unity/tree/master/Assets/HoloToolkit/Utilities/Shaders)